vincenzomadaghiele/RL-impro/README.md

 ### Generate feature analysis for a custom corpus
 1. Place your collection of audio tracks in the folder '01_corpus/{corpus_name}/audio'.
-2. Run the code '01_corpus/compute-corpus.py'.
+2. Run the code '01_corpus/analyze-corpus.py'.
 This code outputs a csv file for each audio track in the corpus.
 The csv collects all the features extracted from the audio file.

+### Training the model
+1. Set up the environment parameters by modifying the file 'environment_settings.json'.
+The field 'features_keep' allows to select which features to use for training among the ones extracted during the analysis phase; these features are used to descibe the state of the agent and the musician at a given point in time.
+The single name of a feature will select only that feature.
+Inserting the whole feature category will override single features and select the whole category (for example, selecting 'loudness-dB' will add it to the list of features, but adding 'loudness' will add all the features in that category).
+2. The field 'features_reward' allows to select which features to use for the reward.
+These features will be used to calculate the similarity metric.
+The single name of a feature will select only that feature.
+Inserting the whole feature category will override single features and select the whole category.

 #### Dependencies